PostgreSQL To_Number

 The above query shows the error ‘numeric field overflow’.
 This is because you haven’t used the correct format for the string value.

-From the above picture, you can understand that the number of digits within a string value is related to the number of format digit 9 before or after the decimal to convert it into a numeric value.
+From the above picture, you can understand that the number of digits within a string value is related to the number of format digits nine before or after the decimal to convert it into a numeric value.

-Here format one 9 represents the one digit within the string value. if you are using a string with 5 different digits then in the format provide the five 9 to convert this string value to numeric value.
+Here, format one 9 represents the one-digit value within the string.
+If you are using a string with five different digits, then in the format, provide the five 9s to convert this string value to a numeric value.

 If your string value within the to_number() function contains a currency symbol or an amount, then you can also convert that amount to a numeric value.
 The format ‘L’ is used to denote the currency within the string value.

-Suppose you have a string value of ‘$234.4’ and you want to convert this string value numeric amount, use the below command.
+Suppose you have a string value of ‘$234.4’ and you want to convert it to a numeric amount, use the command below.

 SELECT TO_NUMBER('$234.4','L999.9');